What Is AI Reputation Management? Definition, Framework, and Key Components

 What should an AI reputation management platform include?

-In practical terms, that means review generation, voice-of-the-customer analysis, review monitoring and prioritization, review response optimization, competitive reputation analysis, and reputation intelligence.
-A stronger platform will also include approval rules, escalation logic, brand controls, and ways to turn review insight into marketing and operational action.
+At a minimum, an AI reputation management platform should support review requests, review sentiment analysis, Voice of the Customer insight, review monitoring and prioritization, AI review response, competitor analysis, and reputation intelligence.
+A stronger platform will also include approval rules, escalation logic, brand controls, and ways to turn customer feedback into marketing and operational action.

 Conclusion